 For your protection, it is best to have an attorney or accredited representative prepare your forms for you.
 If assisted by an attorney, he or she will sign under Part 8, filling in the needed information.

 You will need to gather copies (not originals) of the following documents along with the signed forms and filing fees:

 After you, the U.S. petitioner, have prepared and assembled all the forms and other items listed above, make a photocopy for your personal records.
 You then have a choice: You can either file online or mail the whole petition packet to the USCIS "lockbox" indicated on the USCIS I-130 filing addresses page.

 The lockbox will process the fee payment, then forward the petition to a USCIS Service Center for further handling.

 If USCIS approves the application, it will send you a notice and then forward the case to the National Visa Center (NVC) for further processing.
-Your son or daughter can expect to later receive communications from the NVC and/or consulate, and if and when the priority date has become current, to attend a visa interview there.
-See "Consular Processing Procedures" for more information.
+Your son or daughter can expect to later receive communications from the NVC and/or consulate, telling him or her when it's time to apply for the visa and go for the interview.
+See Consular Processing Procedures for more information.

-If your immigrating son or daughter is living in the U.S. and is eligible to adjust status here, the next step (after the priority date becomes current) is to file an I-485 application for adjustment of status.
+If your immigrating son or daughter is living in the U.S. and is eligible to adjust status here, the next step (when USCIS is ready to accept the application—see the USCIS web page on this subject to learn how to find out when) is to file an I-485 application for adjustment of status.
 Your son or daughter, and perhaps you as well, may be called in for an interview at a USCIS office.
-See "Adjustment of Status Procedures" for more information.
+See Adjustment of Status Procedures for more information.